What is the Average Cost of a Patent: Everything You Need to Know

 The above fees are required and must be paid to the United States Patent and Trademark Office.

 If you need help with completing and filing a patent application, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.